Definition of EBITDA

 Let’s take an example to understand the calculation of (Earnings before Interest, Tax, Depreciation, and Amortization) in a better manner.

-Company RMZ Corp prepares their income statements in accordance with the U.S. GAAP, and the Income statement for the year 2003 – 2004 is given below.
+Company RMZ Corp prepares their income statements per the U.S. GAAP, and the Income statement for 2003 – 2004 is given below.
 First, calculate the (Earnings before Interest, Tax, Depreciation, and Amortization) and the EBITDA margin of the company for the fiscal year.

 Solution:

-(Earnings before Interest, Tax, Depreciation, and Amortization) can simply be calculated in this case by deducting all the direct and indirect expenses that the business has incurred from the revenue that it has generated during that fiscal year.
+In this case, you can calculate Earnings before Interest, Tax, Depreciation, and Amortization by deducting all the direct and indirect expenses the business has incurred from the revenue it generated during that fiscal year.

 - = 1000 – 400 – 135 – 150 – 112